 Now it’s time to organize all of your receipts from the previous year.
 Do you plan to make personal deductions or claiming one standard deduction?
 You can decide to itemize your personal deductions to get the biggest write-off.
 The only way to decide is to add up your itemized deductions and compare them the amount of your standard deduction.

 You should get copies of your flexible spending accounts, investment-related expenses, medical expenses, property taxes, and job-related expenses.
 If you own a business, then you need to report your business income on a Schedule C. This means you’ll need accurate records of your accounting and bookkeeping.
-This can include receipts on business-related expenses, bank and credit cards statements, etc. The more organized you are, the easier it will be to prepare your taxes.
+If you run a new business, then you will need a Good Accounting Startup firm who can handle everything you need.
+Accurate records can include receipts on business-related expenses, bank and credit cards statements, etc. The more organized you are, the easier it will be to prepare your taxes.

 Organize Your Charitable Contributions